ArturDorfman/interview-prepper/content/guide/javascript.md

 #### What is an event loop?
 How does it work?
 [Event Loop](https://javascript.info/event-loop) is a crucial part of the runtime environment, responsible for managing and processing events.
 The event loop enables JavaScript to be non-blocking and asynchronous, allowing it to handle multiple operations simultaneously without waiting for one to finish before moving on to the next.
-The event loop concept is very simple.
+The event loop concept is basic.
 There’s an endless loop, where the JavaScript engine waits for tasks, executes them and then sleeps, waiting for more tasks.

 The general algorithm of the engine: